-Module 9 will explore DH pedagogy; while this will have a particular emphasis on teaching in college settings, much of what we discuss should easily be translatable to middle/high school and public history settings.
+This module explores DH pedagogy; while this will have a particular emphasis on teaching in college settings, much of it should easily be translatable to middle/high school and public history settings.
 The readings and discussion will help you think about both “big picture” questions surrounding DH pedagogy as well as how this works in practice, with two specific examples of DH classroom assignments.
 The technical activities introduce you to a variety of different DH tools/projects you could incorporate into a classroom; while you are welcome to do them all, there’s enough reading this week that I am only asking you to try 2.

 1. read Claire Battershill and Shawna Ross, Using Digital Humanities in the Classroom: A Practical Introduction for Teachers, Lecturers, and Students (Bloomsbury Academic, 2017)